wannafedor4/gamelounge/.github/README.md

 ***Goodbye, Matpat***

 Game Lounge is a *work in progress* app that lets you organize all of your gaming buisness.
 Even though Macs aren't exactly known for their gaming capabilities.
 Bye, ugly steam client.
 Adiós, inconsistent ways of launching games.
 Begon, searching through your Launchpad to find an App Store game.
 Hello, Game Lounge.

+# Status
+Alive, and basically just an app launcher at this point